millennialmedia/pyro/README.md

 * From the pyro folder, run "mvn install"
 * After the build completes, the local Eclipse update site can be found at: **com.millennialmedia.pyro.site/target/com.millennialmedia.pyro.site-[version].zip**.
-* Install Pyro into Eclipse via the usual Help->Install New Software... action.
+* Install Pyro into Eclipse via the usual Help->Install New Software... action and follow the rest of the installation and project setup directions above.
-* For full Python support, also make sure to separately install PyDev from the [PyDev update site](http://pydev.org/updates/).
-* Restart Eclipse

-* Now open a Robot source file using Pyro's editor, simply called _Robot Framework Editor_ within Eclipse.
-It is contributed as a default editor for the ".robot", ".txt", and ".tsv" file extensions.
-In cases of collisions with other editors, you can always choose from the Open With-> menu option.